Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Results

 \section{Results}

-The assumed masses of DM particles are much heavier than the SM neutrinos, specially for the heavy dark sector set of masses applied in this analysis, which is introduced in section \ref{section:model}.
-Consequently, the missing energies form the DM signals are shifted from the SM peaking scales, and that's why we have applied a shape analysis strategy regarding the $\slashed{P}^{corr}_{T}$ distributions to our study.\\ The $\slashed{P}^{corr}_{T}$ distribution, after applying the criteria of the events selection, for each of the CMS data, the SM background channels and the mono-Z$^{\prime}$ signals, is shown in figure \ref{figure:fig6}.
-A significant reduction of the SM backgrounds is achieved, most of the backgrounds events are removed by applying the cuts introduced in the events selection, as well as the distribution shows that, the CMS data is in a good agreement with the SM simulated processes within the total uncertainty.
-The two stray points in the $\slashed{P}^{corr}_{T}$ distribution (above 250 GeV ), that accidentally match with the EFT signal, can be explained in terms of the statistical fluctuations, we have found that these events are in an agreement with the expected background within 1.43 $\sigma$ significance, i.e. no significant deviation is related to these few events.\\ The number of events satisfying the criteria of the events selection, for each of the CMS data, the SM background channels, a DH signal (at $M_{Z^{\prime}} = 450~GeV$) and an EFT signal (at $M_{Z^{\prime}} = 450~GeV$ and $\Lambda = 2~TeV$), are listed in table \ref{table:tab8}, the total uncertainty, including the statistical and systematic components, are also indicated, this summation has been done using a quadrature formula.
+The assumed masses of DM particles are much heavier than the SM neutrinos, specially for the heavy dark sector set of masses applied in this analysis and introduced in section \ref{section:model}.
+Consequently, the distribution of the missing transverse momentum attributed to any DM signal is expected to be characterized by longer tail than the corresponding distribution from the SM neutrinos, which could be a good discriminator between the two hypotheses.
+For this reason we have applied a shape analysis strategy regarding the $\slashed{p}^{corr}_{T}$ distributions to our study.

+The $\slashed{p}^{corr}_{T}$ distribution, after applying the criteria of the events selection summarized in table \ref{cuts}, for each of the CMS data, the SM background channels and the mono-Z$^{\prime}$ signals, is shown in figure \ref{figure:fig6}.
+A significant reduction of the SM backgrounds is achieved by applying the cuts introduced in the events selection, moreover the distribution shows that, the CMS data is in a good agreement with the SM simulated processes within the total uncertainty.
+The two stray points in the $\slashed{p}^{corr}_{T}$ distribution (above 250 GeV ), can be explained in terms of the statistical fluctuations due to the leakage of the data points at the high missing transverse momentum regime, we have found that these events are in an agreement with the expected background within 1.43 $\sigma$ significance.

+The number of events passing the criteria of the events selection, for each of the CMS data, the SM background channels, a DH signal (at $M_{Z^{\prime}} = 450$ GeV) and an EFT signal (at $M_{Z^{\prime}} = 450$ GeV and $\Lambda = 2$ TeV), are listed in table \ref{table:tab8}, the total uncertainty, including the statistical and systematic components, are also indicated, this summation has been done using a quadrature formula.